 - Hugh and Leifsons Medium (OF Medium): OF medium (oxidative-fermentative test) is used to determine if gram-negative bacteria metabolize carbohydrates oxidatively (producing weak acid), by fermentation (producing mixed acid), or are nonsaccharolytic and therefore have no ability to use the carbohydrate in the media (no acid production).
 The high concentration of acid produced during fermentation will turn the bromthymol blue indicator from green to yellow in the presence or absence of oxygen.

 - Thiosulfate Citrate bile salts sucrose (TCBS) agar is used for the selective isolation of Vibrio spp.
-TCBS has very high pH (8.5 to 9.5) to suppress other intestinal flora. pH indicator bromothymol blue is used in this media, so if the organism utilizes the sucrose, it lowers the pH of the media and yellow-colored colonies are seen in TCBS.
+TCBS has a very high pH (8.5 to 9.5) to suppress other intestinal flora. pH indicator bromothymol blue is used in this media, so if the organism utilizes the sucrose, it lowers the pH of the media and yellow-colored colonies are seen in TCBS.

 pH indicator: Neutral Red